MigrationBuyer evaluation

 • How should spend be allocated?

 This is where internal supplier modeling matters.
-A central warehouse should not be treated as just another stock quantity if it is approving and fulfilling branch orders.
+A central warehouse should not be treated as just another stock quantity if it is approving and fulfilling branch orders; it needs an internal living PO state that branch teams, warehouse teams, and accounting can all read.

 4. Decide accounting treatment before go-live